Category: Blog

 What Is the Best Way to Follow Chess Events?

 Following chess events shouldn’t be complicated.
 Yet many fans and players still struggle to track live games, standings, and tournaments in one place.
-Many ask: how can you follow chess tournaments live, or what’s the best way to track live chess events in a single app?
-Today, users have several options to follow events.
-Let’s
+Common questions come up again and again: How can you follow chess tournaments live?
+What’s the best way to track chess events in a single app?
+In practice, the cleanest way to

 -